kbvernon/modtheworld/15-subsetting_data.md

 ```

-## Subset output
+## Result

-While `subset()` always returns a data.frame, filtering rows and subsetting variables with `[` will return a different vector type depending on whether you are subsetting it with one or more columns.
-We can represent these outcomes as a 2x2 contingency matrix, with the value in each cell indicating the resulting vector If you select one variable, `[` will return a vector, and if you select multiple variables, it will return a data.frame.

-If you recall that an atomic vector can have only one value, these rules should make sense to you.
+While `subset()` always returns a data.frame, filtering rows and selecting variables with `[` will return a different vector type depending on whether you are subsetting it with one or more columns.
+If you select one variable, `[` will return a vector, and if you select multiple variables, it will return a data.frame.
+If you recall that an atomic vector can have only one value, these results should make sense to you.
 A column just is a vector with a single set of values, so indexing a single column should return a vector.
 However, a row cuts across vectors, potentially including multiple data types, so R has a choice to either coerce them all to the same data type and return a vector or keep the data types different and return a smaller data.frame.
 The latter is the safer alternative, so it makes sense.

 _Single column &#8594; vector_